-8.4.
-Stability analysis without road cut
+8.4 Stability analysis without road cut

-To reinforce the back-analysis results which showed that the presence of the steep road cut promoted the landslide during rainfall, the back-analysis was replicated on a finite element model without the road cut (Fig. 7b), and the results in terms of factor of safety are shown by the dashed line in Fig. 10.
-A comparison between the two plots in Fig. 10 clearly illustrates the effect of the road cut on slope stability.
-The actual slope with the road cut had a \sim 35% lesser initial factor of safety than that for the idealised, undisturbed slope without the road cut.
-The presence and absence of the road cut can also be seen to influence the temporal fluctuations in the factor of safety in response to the same series of rainfall events; the model without the road cut remained stable with a factor of safety close to 2.6, while in the actual slope with the road cut, the factor of safety decreased during each rainfall event before eventually dropping below 1 on 12 July 2018.
-At the time of failure, in comparison to the actual slope, the factor of safety of the undisturbed slope was $\sim 170\%$ greater.
-This suggests that the rainfall events that occurred before, during and after the Kanglang landslide were not sufficiently high to initiate failure in the natural or undisturbed hillslope.
+To reinforce the back-analysis results, which showed that the presence of the steep road cut promoted the landslide during rainfall, the back-analysis was replicated on a finite element model without the road cut (Fig. 7b), and the results in terms of factor of safety are shown by the dashed line in Fig. 10.
+The comparison of the two plots in Fig. 10 clearly illustrates the effect of the road cut on slope stability.
+The actual slope with the road cut had a $\sim$ 35% lesser initial factor of safety than that for the idealised, undisturbed slope without the road cut.
+The presence and absence of the road cut can also be seen to influence the temporal fluctuations of the factor of safety in response to the same series of rainfall events.
+The model without the road cut remained stable with a factor of safety close to 2.6, while in the actual slope with the road cut, the factor of safety decreased during each rainfall event before eventually dropping below 1 on 12 July 2018.
+At the time of failure, in comparison to the actual slope, the factor of safety of the undisturbed slope without the road cut was ~170% greater.
+This suggests that the rainfall events that occurred before, during and after the Kanglang landslide were in the sufficiently high to initiate failure in the natural or undisturbed hillslope.

-These observations underline two key points: first, the informal modification of the natural hillslopes for road construction, creating steep road cuts, lowers the initial factor of safety by >30%, which increases the likelihood of slope failure when exposed to rainfall.
-Second, the observation that the undisturbed slope remained stable with ~170% higher factor of safety than the actual slope, under the same landslide-triggering rainfall events, shows that the presence of a steep road cut can lower the minimum level of rainfall needed to initiate shallow slope failure, which further aggravates the landslide susceptibility.
+These observations underline two key points: first, the informal modification of the natural hillslopes for road construction, creating steep road cuts, lowers the indial actor of safety by more than 30%, which increases the likelihood of slope failure when exposed to rainfall.
+Second, the observation that the undisturbed slope remained stable with ~170% 'ngiver factor of safety than the actual slope, under the same landslide-triggering rainfall events, shows that the presence of a steep road cut can lower the minimum level of rainfall needed to initiate ballow slope failure, which further aggravates the landslide susceptibility.